Agents and Skills¶

 - design-specialist - Design-to-code generation (code generation only; skill spawns responsive-styling and browser-validator agents)

-PR workflows (pr-create, pr-review, pr-release, commit-message-generator) run directly from the main session without an orchestrator agent — each skill contains its complete workflow.
+PR and development-workflow skills (pr-create, pr-review, pr-release, commit-message-generator, worktree-manager) run directly from the main session without an orchestrator agent — each skill contains its complete workflow.
+The one exception: pr-review self spawns pr-review-specialist so the review runs in a fresh context.

 How Agents Work¶